edumunozsala/llama-2-7B-4bit-python-coder/README.md

 Model Architecture Llama 2 is an auto-regressive language model that uses an optimized transformer architecture.
 The tuned versions use supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align to human preferences for helpfulness and safety

+## Quantization

+A quick definition extracted from a great article in Medium by Benjamin Marie ["GPTQ or bitsandbytes: Which Quantization Method to Use for LLMs — Examples with Llama 2"](https://medium.com/towards-data-science/gptq-or-bitsandbytes-which-quantization-method-to-use-for-llms-examples-with-llama-2-f79bc03046dc) (Only for Medium subscribers)

+*"GPTQ (Frantar et al., 2023) was first applied to models ready to deploy.
+In other words, once the model is fully fine-tuned, GPTQ will be applied to reduce its size.
+GPTQ can lower the weight precision to 4-bit or 3-bit.
+In practice, GPTQ is mainly used for 4-bit quantization.
+3-bit has been shown very unstable (Dettmers and Zettlemoyer, 2023).
+It quantizes without loading the entire model into memory.
+Instead, GPTQ loads and quantizes the LLM module by module.
+Quantization also requires a small sample of data for calibration which can take more than one hour on a consumer GPU."*

 ## Content
 **Still In progress**

 - Fine-tuning notebook `Llama-2-finetune-qlora-python-coder.ipynb`: In this notebook we fine-tune the model.
 - Fine-tuning script `train.py`: An script to run training process.
 - Notebook to run the script `run-script-finetune-llama-2-python-coder.ipynb`: An very simple example on how to use NER to search for relevant articles.
+- Quantization notebook `Quantize-Llama-2-7B-python-coder-GPTQ.ipynb`: In this notebook we quantize the model with GPTQ.

 ### Example of usage